 Why a Cap for I-95?

-The construction of I-95 through Wilmington resulted in the destruction of 360-370 homes between Adams and Jackson Streets, primarily impacting communities of color.
-The ramps to downtown were constructed as a compromise to try bringing economic development to the downtown and Riverfront to offset the loss of this neighborhood.
-Construction of I-95 effectively created a wall between the West Side neighborhood and the downtown area separating neighborhoods.
+The construction of I-95 through Wilmington resulted in the destruction of hundreds of homes between Adams and Jackson Streets.
+The ramps to downtown were constructed as a compromise to bring economic development to the downtown and Riverfront, and to offset the loss of the neighborhood.
+Construction of I-95 effectively created a wall between the West Side and the downtown area separating these neighborhoods.
 This also substantially increased traffic on parts of Adams and Jackson Streets, which now serve as busy service roads for the I-95 ramps instead of quiet neighborhood streets.

-To address this historic inequity created by I-95, Wilmington is now joining an ever-growing number of cities that are exploring ways to reconnect neighborhoods and provide new public spaces by creating caps over urban highways.
-These new lands are being used to create green spaces, plazas and cultural amenities that can reconnect neighborhoods and encourage residents to walk and bike more in the adjacent communities.
+To address the division created by I-95, Wilmington is now joining an ever-growing number of cities that are exploring ways to reconnect neighborhoods and provide new public spaces by creating caps over urban highways.
+These new lands are being used to create green spaces, plazas and cultural amenities that can reconnect neighborhoods and provide opportunities for residents to walk and bike more in their communities.

 - Final Draft Of Plan For I-95 Cap Park Released – Town Square Delaware LIVE

 - Delaware Historical Society discussion about the history and impact of Interstate 95 in the City of Wilmington